andoncemore/sketchbook/Notebook/building bots.md

 ---
 title: building a discord bot
 subtitle:
-shortdesc: a workshop for designers on AI
+shortdesc: using the discord api is super convenient way to prototype conversational interfaces and interactions as a designer.
+It creates good constraints, forcing you to focus on the conversational aspects of the interaction
 thumbnail:
 cssclasses:
-updated: 2024-02-10
+updated: 2024-12-24
 tags:
   - how-to
 ---